 What Christians may describe as “the things of this world”

-What secular modems might call the ego, with acceptance of or attachment to the materialist values of Western culture
+What seculars might call the ego and the materialist aspirations of Western culture

 It also requires ongoing attention, which may be aided by practices (such as meditation, prayer, community service, study, moral self-examination, etc.) to transform understanding to deeply engrained habits.
 For example:

 Mindfulness can be developed, strengthened, and maintained through meditation.

 Gratitude can be strengthened with regular expressions of appreciation.

 Because there is always some pain or loss that could be dwelt on, expressions of gratitude can require a deliberate act of mind.
 Each day presents challenges, and requires us to choose how we will respond.